Why Entrepreneurs Need to Take Care of Their Mental Health

 How to Pick a Business Coach

-For talking about your problems to be effective for your entrepreneur mental health, you have to trust the person you’re talking to.
+To talk about your problems effectively for your entrepreneur’s mental health, you have to trust the person you’re talking to.
 Keep this in mind when choosing a business coach.
 Pick someone you feel you can trust and talk to.
 Don’t go out and get the most expensive business coach out there – some charge $500 per hour and don’t do anything but yell at you for underachieving.
 Pick a coach that suits your personality.
 Here are some personality types to consider:

 - Problem Solvers